Intuitive Contrasting Map for Antonym Embeddings: Learning Contrasting Map

 \section{Learning Contrasting Map}

-If one assumes that information allowing to distinguish synonyms and antonyms is already present in the raw embeddings, one could try to extract it by building a manifold learning procedure that would take original embedding as input and try to contrast synonyms and antonyms explicitly by mapping them in a new space of representations, where this contrast becomes explicit and clear.
+If one assumes that information allowing to distinguish synonyms and antonyms is already present in the raw embeddings, one could try to extract it by building a manifold learning procedure that would take original embedding as input and try to map it in a new space of representations, where the synonym-antonym contrast becomes explicit.

-One can formalize the notion of such contrasting map as follows.
-If the initial embedding space is $\mathbb{R}^m$ with a distance $D_m$ defined on it, and new embedding space of lower dimension is $\mathbb{R}^k$ with a corresponding distance $D_k$, one would like to find for a map $f: \mathbb{R}^m \rightarrow \mathbb{R}^k$ such that for every word '$w$' and for any of its synonyms '$s$' the distance $D_k(w,s)$ in a new $\mathbb{R}^k$ embedding space would be smaller than the distance $D_m(w,s)$ in the original $\mathbb{R}^m$.
-At the same time, for every word '$w$' and for any of its antonyms '$a$' the distance $D_k(w,a)$ in a new $\mathbb{R}^k$ embedding space would be bigger than the distance $D_m(w,a)$ in the original $\mathbb{R}^m$.
-Since the human labelled set of synonyms and antonyms is limited and the raw representations do not necessary correctly capture all semantic relations, one can not expect these conditions to hold for every word pair in the vocabulary: